 Step 5: Do you want fries (AKA phones) with that?

 Many of the electricity providers also provide internet, mobile, and other services.
 As soon as you start bundling these all together it becomes harder to work out if you’re really getting the best deal.
-Your current mobile provider, for example, may have all you can eat phone calls to New Zealand and Australia, but the new one charges.
+Your current mobile provider, for example, may have all you can eat phone calls within New Zealand, but the new one charges.
 You might just want to stick with individual providers.
 Or at least work out how much you’ve spent on the entire bundle in the past year.